 Use a Regular Doctor and Pharmacist

-Bring the list and your medicines in their bottles to your doctor appointments and when you go to the pharmacy.
+Bring the list and your medicines in their bottles to your health care provider appointments and when you go to the pharmacy.

-- When you know your doctor and your pharmacist, you will find it easier to talk to them.
+- When you know your provider and your pharmacist, you will find it easier to talk to them.
 You want good communication about your medicines.

-- Review your drug list with your doctor or pharmacist.
+- Review your drug list with your provider or pharmacist.

 - Ask if there are any problems with taking any of your medicines together.